computoms/TimeTracker/README.md

 The `TimeTracker` application is aimed at helping users manage their time-logging.
 It can keep track of your working hours for a given projet.

+## Motivation and implementation

+The real motivation of the development of this small software is to understand how web servers are working, and how to implement a small web server in c++.

 ## Structure

 The code is structured around two sub-folders: